Gatsby-Lee/DevOps/storage/gcp-memorystore/gcp-memorystore-network.rst

 private services access
 =======================

+Using private services access enables you to use the following capabilities for your Redis instance:

+* Provision a Memorystore for Redis instance in a service project using Shared VPC.
-* this can be shared for Google managed service requiring Internal IP ( VPC peering )
+* Centrally manage IP address ranges across multiple Google services. - this can be shared for Google managed service requiring Internal IP ( VPC peering )
+* Connect from external sources to your VPC network over a VPN tunnel or Cloud Interconnect to your VPC network.

 .. image:: ./images/gcp-memorystore-private-services-access.png